lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 A $3 \times 3$ real symmetric matrix can be characterized by three vectors in 3D called the eigenvectors, and three numbers called the eigenvalues of the matrix.
 The eigenvectors form a 3D coordinate system whose axes are mutually perpendicular.
 In some applications, particularly the study of materials, these axes also are referred to as the principle axes of the tensor and are physically significant.
 For example, if the tensor is a stress tensor, then the principle axes are the directions of normal stress and no shear stress.
 Associated with each eigenvector is an eigenvalue.
 The eigenvalues are often physically significant as well.
 In the study of vibration, eigenvalues correspond to the resonant frequencies of a structure, and the eigenvectors are the associated mode shapes.

 Mathematically we can represent eigenvalues and eigenvectors as follows.
-Given a matrix the eigenvector and eigenvalue mustl satisfy the relation
+Given a matrix the eigenvector and eigenvalue must satisfy the relation

 $$
 A \cdot \vec{x} = \lambda \vec{x}